 Abstract

 In this proposal, shortcomings of the reference picture list modification (RPLM) design in the latest HEVC draft spec (WD 6) are discussed.
 Based on the discussion, a changed RPLM design based on the one in HEVC WD 5 is proposed.
+It is reported by the proponents that, for test cases 2.8 and 3.5 in the common test conditions for reference picture marking and list construction proposals in JCTVC-H0725, 24% bit reduction of RPLM bits was achieved for the low-delay configuration compared to the RPLM method in HEVC WD 6, the performance is the same for the random access configuration.
+It is further that the proposed RPLM method, when applied to HEVC-based 3DV, outperforms the RPLM method in HEVC WD 6, when applied to 3DV, with 34% bit reduction on average for non-base views under the 3DV common test conditions.

 Shortcomings of the RPLM method in HEVC WD6